-Unless stipulated otherwise by mandatory legal provisions, the General Meeting passes its resolutions and carries out its votes based on an absolute majority of the votes cast, whereby abstentions, blank and invalid votes are not deemed to be cast.
+Unless stipulated otherwise by mandatory legal provisions, the General Meeting passes its resolutions and carries out its votes based on the majority of the votes represented.

 The Chairman determines whether votes are to be open, electronic or in writing, unless one or more shareholders who together hold at least 5% of the votes represented request a written or electronic vote.